openthread/ot-docs/site/en/reference/cli/concepts/coap.md

 ## CLI Command Reference

 For descriptions and syntax of all commands, refer to the CLI Command Reference.
-The SRP server commands begin alphabetically with [coap cancel](https://openthread.io/reference/cli/commands#coap_cancel).
+The `coap` commands begin alphabetically with
+[coap cancel](https://openthread.io/reference/cli/commands#coap_cancel).

 ## Example of CoAP server and client command usage